pmar116/pmar116/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I love snowboarding and just became an instructor -->
+- ⚡ Fun fact: I love snowboarding and am an instructor -->